While straightening your teeth with metal braces has its advantages, it also has its drawbacks.

 Metal braces—whether they are buccal or lingual—will cause challenges, from your appearance to your oral hygiene.
 Not only will cleaning your teeth become difficult, but your struggles with oral hygiene can also lead to other health problems, such as gingivitis.

 Instead of settling for the challenges of braces, you can choose Invisalign clear plastic aligners to correct your bite.
-If you’re wondering if Invisalign is a good option for your life and your smile, look no further than a study published in 2015 by BMC Oral Health.
+If you’re wondering if Invisalign is a good option for your life and your smile, look no further than a study published by BMC Oral Health.

 Conducting research, a group of scholars examined 100 patients who either had fixed orthodontic appliances or Invisalign.
 At the end of the study, the results showed Invisalign was a better option for healthy gums and happy patients.
 Here’s what the study found: